 Although there are no Lesser Dragons known to be active in the Blackmoor area as of the current publication date, there have been a number of these creatures prominent in Blackmoor adventuring history.
 Early in the 8th century PC, a powerful white dragon was identified in the northern Barrier Peaks, but it seldom flew into the valley area, and the few attacks it inflicted on Blackmoor appear to be more retaliations against intrusive adventurers than the normal campaign of dragon-terror.
 It appears to have died in some kind of conflict with Frostcrag Peak, possibly the Mistress of the Castle itself, in 1205.
 Rumors of its unfound treasure horde persist to this day.
 The Razorbacks, on the other hand, have hosted dragon lairs four separate times in Blackmoor's history, the last in the middle to late 1700s.
 While each proved a terrible curse in their time, all eventually fell to efforts of Blackmoor's military and adventuring communities.
 And in the middle 1200s, a black dragon named Marrion was first confirmed in the Misty Marsh, a creature who, over the centuries, would prove to be both elusive and reclusive, but also a passionate loremaster and student of arcane art, and one open to negotiation and exchange.
 It was common to say that it wasn't Marrion that was dangerous, just that darn Marsh around him.
 However, the last known contact with this dragon is now well over two hundred years old, and there is speculation as to whether Marrion (known to be very old) may have simply died of natural causes.
 On the other hand, no one has found any bones yet, either.

 True Dragons, also known as the Elder Dragons, are the absolute pinnacle of Prime Material plane creatures, and truly deserving of the title "Legendary".
 There is nothing else like them on the Prime Material plane; they are the most singularly powerful creatures we know of, so much so that they have been worshipped as gods by not just numerous humanoid cultures, but even by primitive human cultures early in mankind's development.
 They are probably the oldest creatures in existence, possibly true Immortals, apparently present in elven and dwarven legends that predate humanity by tens of thousands of years.
-And in all histories, they are the ultimate symbol of terror and power, of mass destruction and overwhelming disaster, and yet also of fabled riches and (in our modern time) the ultimate adventuring opportunity.
-There is nothing else even in their category.
+They have intervened in and affected human history probably since before its recordings even begin.
+Throughout all, they are the ultimate symbol of terror and power, of mass destruction and overwhelming disaster.
+Yet the are also the source of fabled wealth and magical power, and the known lairs of Elder Dragons have become the ultimate symbol of adventuring risk and opportunity.
+There really is nothing else even in their category.

-Not that more would be desirable.
-The scale and power of each of these creatures defies belief, but the historical record has left clear enough descriptions that exaggeration seems almost impossible.
-They are truly creatures of nightmare proportions; big enough to seize an elephant in their jaws and powerful enough to fly away with it, capable of crushing stone buildings and even castle walls just by landing on them.
-The scales covering their lizard-like bodies are tough enough to turn aside not just normal weapons or projectiles, but even many magical ones.
+The scale and power of each of these creatures defies belief, but the historical record has left clear enough descriptions that exaggeration seems unnecessary.
+They are creatures of truly nightmare proportions; the size of a small building, big enough to seize an elephant in their jaws and powerful enough to fly away with it, capable of crushing stone structures and even castle walls just by landing on them.
+The scales covering their lizard-like bodies are tough enough to turn aside not just normal weapons or projectiles, but even most magical ones.
 The immense strength of their massive hands can snap bones like paper, a strike of their tail can knock a knight unconscious, and a single strike of their razor-sharp talons will slice through armor and can disembowel a horse.

 As if they could be more formidable, Elder Dragons are creatures of a magical nature whose use of arcane power has been recorded by known arch-mages as "off the human scale".
-The power they channel is so strong it gives them almost godlike magic resistance, and they don't so much cast magical spells as cause magical events, using power at a deeper and more fundamental level than we understand.
-It is no exaggeration to say it takes not just mages but guilds of mages to even effect .
+The power they channel is so strong it gives them godlike magic resistance, and they don't so much cast magical spells as cause magical events, using power at a deeper and more fundamental level than we understand.
+It is no exaggeration to say it takes not just mages but guilds of mages to try and defend against an Elder Dragon's magical power.

 Ironically, while the Elder Dragons represent the most singularly dangerous thing any adventuring hero could want to encounter, their lairs they inhabit represent the pinnacle of adventuring opportunity.
 While we don't really know very much about Elder Dragon motivation, it is clear they collect treasures, both precious and magical, on a scale commensurate with their status as the apex of the Prime Material plane, and all of these end up in the Dragon's lair.
 These aren't just caves, they are intricate labyrinths usually containing not one but many treasure rooms, guarded by underlings and minions of every type imaginable, and containing wealth and treasures so old as to be lost even to dragon-memory.
 Any one of these vaults can contain more wealth and treasure than any adventurer group might carry away.